numan96/Angular-Film-Tracking-Website/README.md

 **Watched List** - List of an authenticated users watched films, which provides a date when the user selected it as watched (Films can be set as watched by clicking the 'List' icon on the right of the 'Heart' icon).

-**Search bar** - Users can search any film in The Movie DB API, clicking the film in the search bar will take the user to the films Details page.
+**Search Bar** - Users can search any film in The Movie DB API, clicking the film in the search bar will take the user to the films Details page.

 **Film Details** - A page with all the information about the selected film such as the cast, trailers from YouTube, runtime and the Films rating.